 There are a few things that we will be focusing on with Teddy’s transition into being the only Puppy in the house and his training.
 These include:

-- Taking Teddy for a health check with our vets – Something which is highly reccomended to us.
+- Taking Teddy for a health check with our vets – Something which is highly recommended to us.

 - Taking Teddy to school (aka.
 Puppy Training Classes).